Table of Contents

 Develop Secondary Skill Sets

 Regardless of whether your minor directly corresponds to your major, you’re acquiring and polishing both hard and soft skills.
-Those more technical hard skills can be directly applied to the type of work your career requires.
-Soft skills, on the other hand, are more of a social and interpersonal nature.
+You can apply these more technical hard skills directly to the type of work your career requires.
+Soft skills, on the other hand, are more social and interpersonal in nature.
 Both are important to employers and offer skills they want their prospective employees to have under their belt.

 Enhance Marketability and Job Prospects

-Homing in on a subject offers you the opportunity to develop more of an in-depth knowledge and expertise.
-A minor shows your well-roundedness, flexibility, and the ability to wear other hats.
-For example, a marketing major who minored in communications can be an asset in the areas of advertising, journalism, and public relations.
+Homing in on a subject offers you the opportunity to develop more in-depth knowledge and expertise.
+A minor shows your well-roundedness, flexibility, and the ability to take on different roles.
+For example, a marketing major who minors in communications can be an asset in the areas of advertising, journalism, and public relations.

 Recommended: 6 Ways to Save Money for Grad School